a0zvc/Deal/README.md

 ### A Deal
 - Will expand on CashCow proprieties
 - Will use linear vesting
-- Will be generated only at request from Registry parent
-- ERC721 wrapper will carry all associated rights and liabilities
-- Will be editable while incubated
-- Will seal on transfer

 - Will Deploy incubated entity ERC20